 Klara and the Sun by Kazuo Ishiguro

-As an AF, Klara is unique.
-The shop manager states this from the get-go, and we see the truth of it the more Klara observes and reflects.
-We’re froced to ask: what makes us unique: nature or nurture?
+The shop manager states as much from the get-go, and we see the truth of it the more Klara observes and reflects.
+We’re forced to ask: what makes us unique: nature or nurture?
 Are we unique by design or by experience?
 Could uniqueness be replicated?
 Could you love a replica?
-Could you find the anser to the human soul inside a machine?
+Could you find the answer to the human soul inside a machine?

 Klara and the Sun is set in a near dystopian future - a future revealed obliquely through shadows and asides.
 Understanding the exact nature of this new society is one of the novel’s several slow-burning threads of tension.
 Another is the revealing of Josie’s mother’s plans for Klara.